mohammedswalihct/my_portfolio/README.md

-# 🛡️ Mohammed Swalih - Cybersecurity Analyst
+# Cybersecurity Analyst

-# Hi👋, I'm Mohammed Swalih
+## About Me

-Welcome to my GitHub repository!
-I'm a Cybersecurity Analyst passionate about protecting digital infrastructures from evolving cyber threats.
+**Hello! 👋 I'm Mohammed Swalih**, a Cybersecurity Analyst passionate about protecting digital infrastructures from evolving cyber threats.
 My expertise lies in identifying vulnerabilities, analyzing security incidents, and implementing solutions to strengthen the security posture of organizations.

 I specialize in threat analysis, incident response, security monitoring, and risk management.
 I'm always keen to learn new techniques and contribute to the cybersecurity community by sharing knowledge and collaborating on open-source security projects.